nrf: Nordic Semiconductor nRF5340 and nRF52840 (nRF MDK)

 Allows to choose a particular DK by its serial number (printed on the label).

 Allows to specify if the which board and core (nrf5340 exclusive) is used.
-The default board isnrf5340/dk/applicationDongle images are built with a bootloader-specific linker file and should be flashed using the.dfu-uploadtarget.NRF_NATIVE_USB=<0,1>
+The default board isnrf5340/dk/applicationDongle images are built with a bootloader-specific linker file and are flashed via the Nordic open bootloader (DFU) by the regular.uploadtarget.NRF_NATIVE_USB=<0,1>

 Enables or disables the native USB support on boards that have USB support.
 This will automatically change the debug and the slip from UART to USB.